athena-xiourouppa/stats-consulting/README.md

 groups, and within treatment groups (`wt-boxplot.png`, `101-boxplot.png`, `placebo-boxplot.png`,
 and `a42-boxplot.png`).

+To prepaer the data for each figure, we melted the relevant smaller tibble by the concentration variable, used `str_detect` to filter by the mean values of gene expression, before and then used `ggpsave` to export the figure.

 These two tables and six figures were added to a PowerPoint (`2023-03-03-gene-expression-data.pptx`) for Karl to use in his presentation.